department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 ## Cards

 Cards group short, related pieces of information into discrete containers, similar to physical index or playing cards.
-The context of use for cards can vary widely, but at a minimum all cards share these three elements:
+The context of use for cards can vary widely, but at a minimum most cards share these three elements:

 1. Header
-2. Supplemental content, usually includes dynamic, time-sensitive information
+2. Secondary content
 3. Call to action (link or action link)

 Optional elements for cards include: